DigiBP/Team-Watermelons/README.md

 <br>
 ![Feedback received](https://github.com/DigiBP/Team-Watermelons/assets/127488344/73a225b4-698c-4cdb-90f1-ef3bb0200e22)<br>

 ## Make Scenario 2: Sentiment analysis
+Neutral to make sure that a value is always send back to Camunda (in case it can't recognize at all)

 ## Camunda workflow 1: request distribution and first assessment of the request